papagunit/Email-Marketing-Reference/email-campaign-development-process.md

 * Campaign goals - In general, what do we want to see as a result of this campaign?
 * How will success be measured - In the end, how will we determine if the campaign was a success?
 [What metrics will we look at](https://www.klipfolio.com/blog/6-must-have-email-marketing-metrics), and what [KPIs](https://en.wikipedia.org/wiki/Performance_indicator) will we focus on?
 * Marketing, Transactional, or both - Legally \(CAN-SPAM\), can the emails in this campaign be considered marketing or transactional?
 This will greatly influence the messaging and layout.
 * Hours/days needed to complete - Give your best guess, but this can be difficult to measure initially.
+If you're using a project management software, this might be easier.